 Pro Tip: Pass it through a fine mesh sieve or cheesecloth to make this syrup even smoother.

 3. Make Your Praline Crumble

-Chop two sticks of salted butter into even ½-inch slices and place into a small saucepan on medium heat.
-Stir until the butter darkens in color and develops a nutty aroma.
+Chop one cup of salted butter into even ½-inch slices and place into a small saucepan on medium heat.
+Stir until the butter darkens in colour and develops a nutty aroma.

-Add 2 cups of chopped pecans and continue stirring until the mixture thickens and reaches 240 degrees F on a candy thermometer.
+Add 2 cups of chopped pecans and continue stirring until the mixture thickens and reaches 115°C on a candy thermometer.

 Remove from the heat, and keep stirring until the pecan mixture has completely thickened.
 Drop tablespoons of the mixture onto a baking tray lined with parchment paper.
 Let cool.